Kacper-Lubisz/L1-1st-Project/README.md

 If you follow this code you can find where (on line 48970) p5 loops through all the keys of the p5 prototype and the global sketch object and makes them global.
 It uses a private function called `_createFriendlyGlobalFunctionBinder`.

-This is dangerous beca++
-use it makes functions which are instance specific visible globally.
+This is dangerous because it makes functions which are instance specific visible globally.
 The original p5 code binds the global instance to the functions, which would be dangerous and allow any code to call methods on the instance.
 Since I can't go through all 431 keys in the p5 prototype, I can instead just unbind the object.
 The dangerous functions will still be public, but now instead they will just error out (arguably a lesser of two evils).
 This solution is still very imperfect.
 To demonstrate a common problem, let's consider the `color` function.
 It always errors out because it tries to access a color mode variable which is sketch specific.

+Another design issue is whether all the listeners should be abstract functions.
+Since I would expect that the average child class of the `P5Component` class would only implement a small fraction of all event listeners, it'll be cleaner not to force these to be implemented.